urbster1/lsdj-wave-cruncher/README.md

 ## patching

 <h1>Note: I no longer recommend using the patcher from this repository.
-Please use the LSDJ Wavetable Importer from [libLSDJ](https://github.com/stijnfrishert/liblsdj/releases)</h1>
+Please use the LSDJ Wavetable Importer from <a href="https://github.com/stijnfrishert/liblsdj/releases">libLSDJ</a>. </h1>

 **Patching** a synth is writing the binary .snt data into a LSDJ song.